yocompute/woit-api/README.md

 > python manage.py runserver
 ```

-Open a browser, you can issue command with http://localhost:8000/items, you will see [] in your browser.
+Open a browser, type http://localhost:8000/items in address bar, you will see [] in your browser.
+Open a browser, type http://localhost:8000/admin in address bar, and use admin credential you just created to login admin page.

 ## Set up with virtualenv (Optional)